Back to where things started…

 The rope and cable railings on the wooden bridge have seen better days, and I’m not sure if these are even replaceable any more.

-In the wood chips is a cute dinosaur to climb, and nearby are six baby swings.
+In the wood chips is a cute dinosaur to climb, and nearby are newly installed baby swings, an adapative swing, and a parent-baby tandem swing (thanks for the pictures Jenn!).
 There’s also a sandbox that could actually use some more sand.

 New this year is the small, unobtrusive splash pad by Vortex.
 If you’re looking for spinning flowers and dumping buckets, you won’t find them here.
 Instead there are medium-tall jets, a neat angled sprayer, and to the toddler’s delight (you can hear him in the video), some super cute “bubblers”.

 It was a pretty cloudy day when we visited, so it’s hard to tell how much shade is over the play areas, but there are large trees throughout the park, where you can escape to if need be.

 -The park doesn’t show up on Google Maps, but it’s located between Avenues Claremont and Prince Albert, and just south of Windsor.